liberapay/liberapay-qt/README.md

-# liberapay-ios
+# liberapay-qt
-The iOS application for Liberapay
+The Qt application for Liberapay